-8 Important Things to Stock in Your Car Emergency Kit
+8 Essentials to Stock in Your Emergency Car Kit

 Have you ever noticed that whenever a small earthquake shakes Vancouver Island and surrounding areas, out come all the emergency preparedness headlines?
 The only reason these reminders exist is because few people are prepared for disaster around here, and the media knows it!

 The truth is, it’s not that people are too lazy or too cheap to think about preparing for an emergency, it’s just that most of us don’t want to think about the possibility of something bad happening.
 It’s just not something we place on the top of our minds—same goes for taxes, rising food costs, climate change and the like.
 So, items in our emergency kits remain on the store shelves, waiting to be assembled.

 Well, I’m here to tell you that experiencing an emergency while on the road is a lot more likely than a tidal wave or the Big One coming for us, and that preparing for a roadside emergency takes very little effort and space inside your vehicle.
 In fact, there are emergency car-care kits available at stores that have included some or all of these components for you already.
 It’s just a matter of picking one up, or putting it on your birthday wish list.

 Blankets are lightweight items that can save your skin if you’ve ever trapped down an embankment or stranded with no gas for an overnight stay on the side of a deserted road.
 You probably already have a ton of blankets hanging out in the linen closet somewhere.
 Put them to better use.
 They double as beach blankets, too!

 No, you won’t need a week’s supply of rations or anything like that, but some hydration and nourishment to last at least 72 hours will be a lifesaver if you find yourself in the same overnight scenarios as in the point above.
 Just pick up some granola bars during the next case lot sale at the grocery store, along with a flat of water, and you’re set.